JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 * **Device target** is used to generate binaries that can be executed on iOS devices.
 There's currently only one device target for iOS: `iosArm64`.
 * **Simulator target** is used to generate binaries for the iOS simulator launched on your machine.
 If you have an Apple silicon Mac computer, choose `iosSimulatorArm64` as a simulator target.
-Use `iosX64` if you have an Intel-based Mac computer.

 If you declare only the `iosArm64` device target, you won't be able to run and debug your application and tests on your local machine.

-Platform-specific source sets like `iosArm64Main`, `iosSimulatorArm64Main`, and `iosX64Main` are usually empty, as Kotlin code for iOS devices and simulators is normally the same.
+Platform-specific source sets like `iosArm64Main` and `iosSimulatorArm64Main` are usually empty, as Kotlin code for iOS devices and simulators is normally the same.
 You can use only the `iosMain` intermediate source set to share code among all of them.